wcpos/docs/docs/support/debugging.md

 ---
 title: Debugging
 description: If debugging is enabled, WooCommerce POS will log various messages to the console which may assist in diagnosing problems.
-tags: browser, console, debugging, developer, javascript, local-storage, support
+tags:
+	- browser
+	- console
+	- debugging
+	- developer
+	- javascript
+	- local-storage
+	- support
 ---

 {% hint style='info' %}